 I can't find an eligible product in my local grocery store?
 Can you help me locate the product in my area?

-We suggest that you ask your grocery store manager if the store can order the product, or select another eligible product available in your area.
+If you’re looking for a Pillsbury refrigerated dough product or Green Giant vegetables, please use the General Mills product locator here.
+Otherwise, we suggest that you ask your grocery store manager if the store can order the product, or select another eligible product available in your area.

 How do I know what different varieties or flavors are available of an eligible product?

 Most eligible products are readily available in grocery stores, and many will have an assortment of varieties or flavors.
 We suggest that you check your favorite grocery stores and select from the choices you find available in your area.
 On the online entry form, a drop-down list of sizes and flavors of eligible products is available.